The New Zealand Open is a Tier One event co-sanctioned by the PGA Tour of Australasia and the Asian Tour, and in partnership with the Japan Golf Tour.

-The tournament will include a field of 156 amateurs and 156 professionals playing alongside one another.
+The tournament will include a field of up to 156 amateurs and 156 professionals playing alongside one another.
 The professional golfers will compete for the New Zealand Open title whilst simultaneously a pairing of one professional and one amateur will play a best-ball format for the New Zealand Open Pro-Am Championship.

 The field will be split across two courses at Millbrook Resort for the first round of competition with all players alternating to the other course for the second round.